Killing of Vivian Strong: Loder testimony

 Loder testified on the sixth day of the trial, Monday, March 16, on the stand for approximately an hour.
 After receiving a dispatch to investigate a break-in, Loder said that he and his partner drove quickly without sirens or lights to the location, about ten blocks away.
 The area was dimly lit and his partner, Smith, was arresting one young person while Loder ran into a playground area to the south, in which he heard a thump and turned around.
-There, he saw someone haunched over, outside a window.
+There, he saw someone hunched over, outside a window.
 He pursued the person around a corner and through a backyard area, shouting (according to Loder) three times for the fleeing person to halt, or he would shoot.
 "I drew my weapon, I fired one shot," he said.
 Apparently afraid the person was getting away, he testified that he needed to shoot.
 On the stand he denied testimony from other witnesses that he had kicked Strong's body to turn her over.
 Instead, he said he lifted her arm to turn her partway over, to look for a wound, but did not find one.